-A RAID hard drive system that’s configured as RAID 1 means that all data is duplicated onto a second drive.
-Many people mistake this as being a safe backup solution and think that because they now have two copies of their photos, everything is safe.
+A RAID hard drive system configured as RAID 1 means that all data is duplicated onto a second drive.
+Many people mistake this as being a safe backup solution and think that everything is safe because they now have two copies of their photos.
+Many Drobo owners also feel the same with Drobo’s own Beyond Raid technology.
+These people are wrong!

-Sometimes file systems get corrupted and it renders the data un-readable.
+Sometimes file systems get corrupted, and it renders the data unreadable.
 It doesn’t happen often, but it does happen.
-With a RAID 1, since the drives are mirrored, this corrupted file system gets duplicated as well and all your photos can be lost in the blink of an eye if you are only relying on RAID 1 mirror as your “backup”.
+With a RAID 1, since the drives are mirrored, this corrupted file system gets duplicated as well, and all your photos can be lost in the blink of an eye if you are only relying on a RAID 1 mirror as your “backup”.

-When you connect a RAID 1 device to your computer, the two drives (or multiples thereof), show up as one single mounted volume.
-A good rule of thumb is that your files need to exist on multiple volumes.
+When you connect a RAID 1 device to your computer, the two drives (or multiples thereof) show up as one single mounted volume.
+A good rule is that your files need to exist on multiple volumes.
 Since the RAID 1 drives only show up as one volume, this is not a backup.
-If you connect two RAID 1 drives, and use a program like Carbon Copy Cloner to copy files from one to the other, then you will have two volumes and therefore have a useable backup.
+If you connect two RAID 1 drives and use a program like Carbon Copy Cloner to copy files from one to the other, then you will have two volumes and therefore have a useable backup.

 Do not make the same mistake that I did and use this drive for backing up anything that you don’t have an alternative backup for. – review from online store.

-In this case the gentleman responsible for this quote was referring to a file system failure that had caused him to lose all of his data from an externally connected drive.
-Hopefully after reading the first section of this post, you see what the problem is here.
-It turns out that the support techs for his failed drive had informed him his files were lost and suggested he restored his files from his other location.
-Of course we can see that actually he didn’t have another copy of the files anywhere else, so they were all gone.
+In this case, the gentleman responsible for this quote referred to a file system failure that had caused him to lose all of his data from an externally connected drive.
+Hopefully, after reading the first section of this post, you will see the problem here.
+It turns out that the support techs for his failed drive had informed him his files were lost and suggested he restore his files from his other location.
+Of course, we can see that he didn’t have another copy of the files anywhere else, so they were all gone.

-The key misunderstanding is represented in his phrase “anything that you don’t have an alternative backup for”, as if his first copy of the files on his external drive was a backup.
-If he had maintained the files on his computer AND on his externally connected drive, then that would be considered a backup.
-The files would be in two places on two volumes and not directly mirrored, but unfortunately it seems that he was under the assumption that putting things on an external drive is in and of itself, a backup.
+The critical misunderstanding is represented in his phrase “anything that you don’t have an alternative backup for” as if his first copy of the files on his external drive was a backup.
+If he had maintained the files on his computer AND his externally connected drive, that would be considered a backup.
+The files would be in two places on two volumes and not directly mirrored, but unfortunately, it seems that he was under the assumption that putting things on an external drive is considered a backup.